June 10, 2022

 The tags are, after all, just bits of inert metal, etched with a name that is no longer called.
 They’re no more capable of eliciting joy than a tambourine without its musician.
 And I am no musician.

-And carry me upwards through the darkness.
+And carried me upwards through the darkness.